Prior-guided Fusion of Multimodal Features for Change Detection from Optical-SAR Images: Experiments

 \subsubsection{Results on the Delta-SN6 dataset}

-The quantitative results in Table \ref{tab:sn6-hscd-evaluation} demonstrate that the proposed STSF-Net achieves the best performance across all evaluation metrics, with an $F1_{bcd}$ of 94.60\%, an $F1_{clf}$ of 95.27\%, an OA of 99.54\%, and an mIoU of 91.33\%.
-It represents a significant improvement over the second-best method (GSTM-SCD), with gains of 3.18\% in $F1_{bcd}$ and 3.86\% in mIoU.
-Notably, in the per-class IoU analysis, STSF-Net also achieves the highest accuracy metrics for added buildings (AB: 85.68\%), added roads (AR: 81.42\%), added water (AW: 92.95\%), disappeared buildings (DB: 92.77\%), disappeared roads (DR: 94.62\%), and disappeared water (DW: 92.33\%), confirming its superior capability in distinguishing different change classes.
+Table \ref{tab:sn6-hscd-evaluation} demonstrates that the proposed method achieves the best performance across all evaluation metrics, with an $F_1^{bcd}$ of 94.60\%, $F_1^{clf}$ of 95.27\%, OA of 99.54\%, and mIoU of 91.33\%.
+It represents a significant improvement over existing methods, with gains of 3.18\% in $F_1^{bcd}$ over GSTM-SCD and 3.21\% in mIoU over DamageFormer.
+Notably, STSF-Net achieves the highest accuracy in per-class IoU across all change categories, further confirming STSF-Net's superior discriminative capability among different change classes.

 Visualization results (Fig. \ref{fig8}) further elucidate performance disparities.
 For new construction detection, STSF-Net exhibits high consistency with GT, while DamageFormer and GSTM-SCD show edge blurring artifacts.
-DeepLabV3+ and HGINet demonstrate significant omission errors, as evidenced by undetected new buildings in the top-right region of the testing area (a).
+DeepLabV3+ and HGINet demonstrate significant omission errors, as evidenced by undetected new buildings in the testing areas (a) and (b).
 In changed road detection, STSF-Net maintains sharp boundary delineation, whereas SiamCRNN and ChangeOS exhibit false positive detections.
-For mixed-change scenes (e.g., the testing area (d) with added water and disappeared buildings), STSF-Net effectively distinguishes these classes, avoiding the confusion observed in SiamAttnUNet and UNet.
+For mixed-change scenes (e.g., the testing area (b) with added water and disappeared buildings), STSF-Net effectively distinguishes these classes, avoiding the confusion observed in SiamAttnUNet and UNet (see testing areas (c) and (d)).

-\subsection{Ablation Study}
+\subsection{Ablation study}